55: No Such Thing As Samurai Nail Clippers

 was that a massive problem before that

-you get this urge it's impossible to explain but
+were menstruating women constantly touching ham i guess you get this urge it's impossible to explain but

-obviously i'm in every butcher in london as soon as
+honestly i'm in every butcher in london as soon as

-Yeah, I mean, they were thinking some extraordinary things at the time,
+Yeah, I mean they were thinking some extraordinary things at the time,

 at the time that the clitoris was discovered.

-So it was still thought at the time that there was one sex and that a woman was just just a less developed version of a man, and that in the womb, the fetus hadn't received enough heat, so hadn't been able to spurt its clitoris into a penis in time.
+So it was still thought at the time that there was one sex and that a a woman was just a less developed version of a man, and that in the womb, the fetus hadn't received enough heat, so hadn't been able to spurt its clitoris into a penis in time.

 And so, a clitoris was just a less developed version of a penis, people thought.